 As of September 1, 2021, BuzzFeed Video's YouTube channel had garnered more than 17.4 billion views and more than 20.3 million subscribers.

-In November 2021, Ryan Bergara and Shane Madej ended their collaboration with BuzzFeed to produce BuzzFeed Unsolved.
+In November 2021, Ryan Bergara and Shane Madej ended their collaboration with BuzzFeed on BuzzFeed Unsolved.

-As of 2021, four successful projects from BuzzFeed's Animation Lab (Weird Helga, The Good Advice Cupcake, The Land of Boggs, and Chikn Nuggit) had a combined total of over 17 million followers.
+As of 2021, BuzzFeed's Animation Lab had a combined total of over 17 million followers across four projects: Weird Helga, The Good Advice Cupcake, The Land of Boggs, and Chikn Nuggit.

-By 2021, BuzzFeed News had won the National Magazine Award, the George Polk Award, and the Pulitzer Prize, and was nominated for the Michael Kelly Award, recognizing its investment in investigative journalism.
+By 2021, BuzzFeed News had won the National Magazine Award, the George Polk Award, and the Pulitzer Prize, and was nominated for the Michael Kelly Award.

-In March 2022, three top BuzzFeed News editors announced their resignation, and the newsroom faced voluntary layoffs or job cuts after BuzzFeed investors encouraged Jonah Peretti to shut down all of BuzzFeed News.
+In March 2022, three top BuzzFeed News editors announced that they would be resigning and the newsroom would face voluntary layoffs or job cuts.

-On September 23, 2022, Watcher Entertainment released Ghost Files, a documentary entertainment web series by Watcher Entertainment, that is the spiritual successor to BuzzFeed Unsolved.
+On September 23, 2022, Watcher Entertainment released Ghost Files, a documentary entertainment web series and spiritual successor to BuzzFeed Unsolved.

-On April 20, 2023, Jonah Peretti announced that BuzzFeed would be shuttering BuzzFeed News and focusing its news efforts into HuffPost, laying off about 180 workers.
+On April 20, 2023, Jonah Peretti announced that BuzzFeed would be shuttering BuzzFeed News and focusing its news efforts into HuffPost, resulting in the layoff of about 180 workers.

-In November 2023, after the initial deadline passed with the stock price still below $1, BuzzFeed was given a further 180 days until May 2024 to raise its stock price.
+Once the deadline for the initial notice passed in November 2023 with the stock price still below $1, BuzzFeed was given a further 180 days until May 2024 to raise stock price.

-By January 2024, BuzzFeed's stock price had declined 98% since its initial listing, with the entire company now worth around $37 million, burdened with debt.
+By January 2024, the stock price of BuzzFeed had declined 98% since its initial listing, with the entire company now only worth around $37 million, and the company was significantly burdened with debt.

-In January 2024, a lot of the Animation Lab team were laid off (including Loryn Brantz), leading to the cancellations of Weird Helga and The Good Advice Cupcake.
+In January 2024, many members of the Animation Lab team were laid off (including Loryn Brantz), leading to the cancellations of Weird Helga and The Good Advice Cupcake.

-In February 2024, BuzzFeed announced the sale of Complex to NTWRK, a livestream shopping platform, and considered selling Tasty, a social media food brand.
-The company also announced layoffs.
+In February 2024, BuzzFeed announced the sale of Complex to NTWRK, a livestream shopping platform, even as it would retain some popular franchises.
+At the same time, it reportedly considered selling Tasty, a social media food brand.
+It also announced layoffs.

 In May 2024, BuzzFeed implemented a 4:1 reverse stock split, bringing them above the $1 a share threshold.